pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 #v(1.5em)

-= Background
+= Motivation

-== Motivation: An Unexpected Efficiency

-While experimenting with FastGA (Myers, Durbin, and Zhou 2025) for pangenome alignment, we observed something unexpected: aligning all genomes together as a single self-alignment was *dramatically faster* than performing explicit pairwise alignments between all genome pairs.
-For 7 yeast genomes, self-alignment completed in under 9 seconds while all-pairs mode required over 2.5 minutes—a 17× speedup.
+FastGA (Myers, Durbin, and Zhou 2025) aligns genomes using sorted k-mer tables and linear merge operations.
+We adapted it for pangenome alignment and discovered something unexpected: self-alignment of H concatenated genomes is *dramatically faster* than explicit pairwise alignment of all H²/2 genome pairs.
+For 7 yeast genomes, self-alignment took 15 seconds versus 2.5 minutes for all-pairs—a 10× speedup.

-This observation required investigation.
-FastGA was designed for pairwise whole-genome comparison, where a k-mer appearing in both genomes might occur a handful of times.
-The default frequency threshold (`-f 10`) filters out k-mers appearing more than 10 times, preventing the aligner from wasting computation on highly repetitive sequences.
-But in a pangenome context with H haplotypes, even a unique single-copy gene will produce a k-mer that appears H times—once per haplotype.
-With the default threshold, nearly all biologically meaningful k-mers would be filtered out.

-Adapting FastGA for pangenome use required raising this frequency threshold significantly.
-We found that setting `-f` to approximately 10×H (where H is the number of haplotypes) allows detection of homologous regions containing moderately repetitive elements while still filtering true high-copy repeats.
-This modification, combined with self-alignment mode, revealed the efficiency gains documented here.

-== SweepGA: A Wrapper for Pangenome Workflows

-SweepGA wraps FastGA and adapts it for pangenome workflows.
-It handles file format conversion (producing PAF output compatible with downstream tools) and applies plane sweep filtering to remove redundant overlapping alignments.
-This filtering step is standard practice after whole-genome alignment—tools like LASTZ, minimap2, and other aligners typically require similar post-processing when downstream analyses assume 1:1 homologies between sequences.

-== The Algorithmic Question

-This document investigates *why* self-alignment is so much faster than all-pairs alignment.
-The answer reveals a deeper property of FastGA's sorted k-mer merge algorithm that, to our knowledge, has not been explicitly discussed: when aligning H genomes simultaneously, the merge-based approach achieves O(H·L) complexity rather than the O(H²·L) required for explicit pairwise comparisons.

-== Technical Context

-FastGA replaces hash-based seed lookup with merge-based k-mer matching.
-The algorithm builds sorted k-mer occurrence tables and performs linear merge operations to find matching seeds, avoiding the random memory access patterns of hash-based methods.
-For a detailed description, see Myers, Durbin, and Zhou (2025).
+This document investigates why.
+The answer: self-alignment reduces the scan phase from O(H²·L) to O(H·L) operations by sorting all k-mers together into one table.
+Matching k-mers from different genomes become adjacent, so a single pass discovers all pairwise relationships.
+The emission phase remains O(H²·L), but happens cache-locally on adjacent entries rather than across separate merge operations.

+Adapting FastGA for pangenomes required one key modification: raising the frequency threshold from `-f 10` to `-f 10×H`.
+In pangenome context, even single-copy genes produce k-mers appearing H times (once per haplotype); the default threshold would filter them out.

+We used SweepGA as a harness to run FastGA on pangenome data, handling format conversion and applying plane sweep filtering for downstream compatibility.

 = The Algorithm